VitroGel® Glioblastoma (GBM) Xeno-Free EMT Kit

 Evaluation Viability of GBM Tumoroids

 GBM tumoroids were subjected to cell viability staining using Cyto3D® Live-Dead Assay Kit after six weeks in culture.
-The presence of live cells within the tumoroid is shown in green, and dead cells are shown in red.
+Live cells within the tumoroid are shown in green, and dead cells are shown in red.

 Tumoroids grown with the VitroGel® Glioblastoma Xeno-Free EMT Kit